Kazanir/kazanir.github.io/profiling.md

 #### Takeaways ####

-My takeaway from all of this is that we'd be well-served from doing as much work as we can to reduces D8's "warm cache" load times.
-I'm certainly biased in this regard -- I work for Commerce Guys now and my prior history with Drupal has involved building e-commerce sites, community/forum sites, and a support ticketing system that all saw significant load and couldn't realistically use something like the page cache.
+I think the main takeaway is that there is plenty to do to improve D8's performance yet, particularly for those sites which can't realistically make use of the page cache.
+I'm certainly a little biased here -- I work for Commerce Guys and have used Drupal to build stuff like support ticketing systems and community forum-type sites as well as e-commerce sites.
 And I think being able to build sites of that complexity is something that plays to Drupal's strengths as a content management framework.

-That said, we've gained many features in the move to Drupal 8 and the 3-4x performance differential with Drupal 7 isn't determinative or a very useful 1-1 comparison.
-Given the performance increases available through new PHP runtimes, people in charge of serious, performance-hungry Drupal 8 deployments are hopefully still in good shape.
+That said, we've gained many features in the move to Drupal 8 and it isn't valid to try to make D7 to D8 a one-to-one comparison.
+In addition, given the performance increases available through new PHP runtimes, people in charge of serious, performance-hungry Drupal 8 deployments are hopefully still in good shape.

 Many thanks to the HHVM team for their work on the benchmarking toolkit and for their help putting the Drupal 8 target together, as well as to advance help from `#drupal-contribute` with feedback on the draft version of this post.
 (Especially [Berdir](https://www.drupal.org/u/berdir) who prodded me until I figured out what was wrong with the initial PHP5 benchmarks...)